mjbeauchamp/my-trek-server/README.md

 Backend for **Trek List**, a backpacking checklist application.
 Users can create multiple gear checklists, and manage items in each checklist.
 They can also access a list of informational backpacking articles.

-**Note:** Some sections of the app use placeholder Lorem Ipsum text and images.
+**Note:** Some sections of the app use placeholder Lorem Ipsum text and placeholder images.
 This is a portfolio project, so content may be minimal or illustrative rather than fully built out.

 ---